ForNeVeR/dotnet-licenses/README.md

 ```
 This command will print the packages used by the configured projects.

+The command's exit code is 0 if the tool ran successfully and 1 if there were any issues, including warnings.

 Configuration
 -------------
 The configuration file format is TOML.
 The format: